nimblehq/our-team/join-us/our-recruitment-process.md

 to show how they can architect a small application from scratch using the best practices of software development encompassing code structure, maintainability, security and testing.

-All code must be submitted via a public git-based code versioning platform such as Github, Bitbucket Gitlab.
+All code must be submitted via a public git-based code versioning platform such as Github, Bitbucket, Gitlab.
 Upon submitting the link to the code repository, applicants need to make sure that the issue tracker is enabled on the repository so that our team can submit our code review feedback.